menu

 Gen2 HIL Simulation

-For Gen2 HIL simulations, either a FTDI USB/UART cable, or PCAN USB interface is required.
-The option (UART, CAN) is selected from the CubeComputer(HIL) model object's Interface input property.
+For Gen2 HIL simulations, either a FTDI USB/UART cable, or PCAN USB interface is required to connect the computer D2S2 is running on to the CubeADCS.
+The option (UART, CAN) can be selected from the CubeComputer(HIL) model object's Interface input property depending on the selected hadware.

 For UART connections, the COM port may be specified prior to connecting, to match with the port where the USB/UART interface is plugged in.
 The COM Port setting may also be left open, in which case the connect action will iterate through all available COM ports until a CubeADCS is found.